- NSSBC 2017

 The American Society of Civil Engineers student chapter is a long-standing tradition for Oregon State University Civil Engineering students.
 It was first established in 1921 and only six other student chapters are older.
 They were established in 1920.

-For more information, you can view the 2016 Annual Report here.
+For more information, you can view the 2017 Annual Report.

 The objectives of the organization are the advancement of the art and science of engineering, the professional improvement of its members, the encouragement of civil responsibility of its members and the encouragement of professional and social interaction between students of civil engineering and between such students and practicing engineers.